Is Site Audit a Replacement for Semrush or Ahrefs?

 - Client’s site passed Semrush mobile check

-- Scan flagged: Hero section cut off on iOS Safari due to
+- Site Audit flagged: Hero section cut off on iOS Safari due to

 100vhviewport bug - 40% of mobile traffic was iOS Safari. broken hero meant hidden CTA